Ashton United F.C.: History

 With the creation of the Conference North in 2004, a 14th-place finish in 2003–04 saw Ashton United play-off against Hyde United and Bradford Park Avenue for the right to play in the new league.
 Following a 2–1 win over Hyde, they lost 2–1 to Bradford Park Avenue in the final.
 However, after the demise of Telford United, an extra place became available in the new structure and Ashton took their place in the Conference North.
 The following season saw them finish second-from-bottom, resulting in relegation back to the Northern Premier League's Premier Division.
 In 2010 the club were ordered to pay £32,000 to Marcus Hallows after he was injured playing against Ashton for Altrincham.

-In 2011, Ashton United won the Northern Premier League Challenge Cup, beating Northwich Victoria 1–0 in the final.
+In 2010–11 Ashton United won the Northern Premier League Challenge Cup, beating Northwich Victoria 1–0 in the final.
 After finishing fifth in 2013–14 the club qualified for the promotion play-offs; however, after beating F.C.
 United of Manchester 2–1 after extra time, they lost the final to AFC Fylde on penalties after a 1–1 draw.
 The 2014–15 season saw a third-place finish, again qualifying for the promotion play-offs, in which they lost on penalties to local rivals Curzon Ashton after a 1–1 draw.
 A third consecutive play-off campaign followed a fourth-place finish in 2015–16, but saw the club lose 3–1 to Salford City in the semi-finals.
 In 2017–18 they were Premier Division runners-up; in the play-offs they defeated Farsley Celtic 2–0 in the semi-finals, before beating Grantham Town in the final to earn promotion back to the renamed National League North; they were relegated back to the Northern Premier League at the end of the following season after finishing third-from-bottom.

+Ashton United finished fifth in the Premier Division in 2024–25, going on to lose 2–1 to Worksop Town in the play-off semi-finals.